mariobriggs/meteor-accounts-couchdb/README.md

 ....
 ```

-## Using the accounts-password-coucdb package with your application
+## Using the accounts-password-couchdb package with your application
 ```
 #clone this repo
 git clone https://github.com/mariobriggs/meteor-accounts-couchdb.git

 #copy the packages folder to your app
-cp -rf meteor-accounts-couchdb/packages/ <your_app_folder>/
+cp -rf meteor-accounts-couchdb/packages/ <your_app_folder>/packages

 # change to your app folder
 cd <your_app_folder>